andraugust/andraugust.github.io/quantum-1.md

 * Unique eigenvalues have orthogonal eigenvectors, which means there's an unambiguously distinct state associated with each unique measurement outcome (for a given operator).
 * Their eigenvectors form a complete set, meaning that any vector the operator can generate can be written as a linear combination of its eigenvectors.

 Hermitian operators implicitly define eigenvectors and eigenvalues such that they "package up" or encode the information about observables.
-The principles, meanwhile, describe how eigenquantities can be used to calculate measurement probabilities once they're calculated from an operator, or, conversely, how to construct an operator if its eigenquantities are known.
+The principles, meanwhile, describe how eigenquantities are used to calculate measurement probabilities once they're calculated from an operator, or, conversely, how to construct an operator if its eigenquantities are known.

 __Spin Operators.__ How are spin operators constructed from their eigenvalues and eigenvectors?
 The answer is by using the matrix identity $$\mathbf{X} = \mathbf{P}\mathbf{\Lambda}\mathbf{P}^{-1}$$, where $$\mathbf{P}$$'s columns are the eigenvectors of $$\mathbf{X}$$ and $$\mathbf{\Lambda}$$ is diagonal with eigenvalues of $$\mathbf{X}$$.